cloudiator/java-rest-client/docs/Login.md

 # Login

+Login information provided by the user to be authorized
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **email** | **String** | EMail address of the user |